Hendy/umbraco-look/README.md

 [The NuGet Package](https://www.nuget.org/packages/Our.Umbraco.Look) installs a single assembly _Our.Umbraco.Look.dll_ with dependencies on:

-  * Umbraco 7.2.3
+  * Umbraco 7.2.3 (min)
-  * Examine 0.1.70
+  * Examine 0.1.70 (min)
-  * Lucene.Net.Contrib 2.9.4.1
+  * Lucene.Net.Contrib 2.9.4.1 (min)

 ## Indexing

 Look will add the following data to an Examine managed index:

+  * A name field - used to associate a name with a node (defaults to the IPublishedContent.Name).

+  * A date field - used to associate a date with a node (defaults to the IPublishedContent.UpdatedDate).

   * A text field - used to store all text associated with a node into a single field and as the source for any extracted text highlight fragments.

-  * A tags field - a collection of strings associated with a node (some chars are reserved).
+  * A tags field - a collection of strings associated with a node (currently all expected to be lowercase & some chars are to be reserved).

-  * A date field - used to associate a date with a node (defaults to the IPublishedContent.UpdatedDate).

-  * A name field - used to associate a name with a node (defaults to the IPublishedContent.Name).

   * A location field - used to store a latitude & longitude associated with a node (defaults to null).

-No configuration files need to be changed as Look will hook into the default Umbraco External indexer and searcher (if they exist), although if you prefer to use a different indexer and/or searcher then the following appSetting keys can be set in the web.config:
+No configuration files need to be changed as Look will hook into the default Umbraco External indexer and searcher, otherwise the following appSetting keys can be set in the web.config:

 ```xml
 <appSettings>